matanna/react-table-mb-oc/README.md

 - data : the name of column
 - title : the label of the column
 - order : the order you want to the column is displayed in the table
-- typeData : the type of the data displayed in the column (very important for the sort)
+- typeData : the type of the data displayed in the column (very important for the sort).
+Types authorize : string, number or date (date must be written in english format)

 *Example* :